pharo-iot/PharoThings/README.md

 ## Implementing new devices

-This topic will be described in details.
+This topic will be described in details later.
 Now look at following demo as a simple example how develop and debug the live Raspberry remotelly:

 [![](https://img.youtube.com/vi/5i0tsgFtlOg/0.jpg)](https://www.youtube.com/watch?v=5i0tsgFtlOg)